PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter9/Readme.md

 ---
 ## __Lab1__: Kubernetes Application Deployment

-In this lab we will create a Docker Swarm cluster from the very begining.
+In this lab we will deploy an application on Kubernetes.
+Ensure you followed the required steps to execute your Kubernetes cluster using Vagrant.
 Once Vagrant (or your own environment) is deployed, we will have 3 nodes (named kuberentes-node<index> from 1 to 3) with Ubuntu Xenial and Docker Engine installed.
 Kubernetes will also be up and running for you, with 1 master node and 2 workers.
 First review your node IP addresses (10.10.10.11 to 10.10.10.13 if you used Vagrant, because first interface will be Vagrant internal).